Why deniable encryption matters

-Every encryption tool protects bytes from people who don't have the key.
-None of them protect the bytes from being seen for what they are once the bytes leave your control.
-That second problem is the one nobody talks about, and it's the one deniable encryption is built to fix.
+Standard encryption protects bytes from people who don't have the key.
+It does not stop leaked ciphertext from announcing that real secret material is present.
+That second problem is the one deniable encryption is built to address.

 The bytes leave more often than people think

-Standard encryption assumes a clean game.
-You hold the key, the attacker doesn't, the bytes stay safe.
-The model breaks the moment the bytes themselves move into a place you no longer control.
-That happens far more often than security marketing implies:
+Standard encryption assumes you hold the key and the bytes stay in places you control.
+The model breaks the moment the ciphertext itself moves into a place you no longer control.
+That happens often:

 - A cloud provider gets breached and dumps a backup table to a forum.